Interacting tachyon with varying mass dark matter: Acknowledgments

 \section{Acknowledgments}

+The authors would like to thank the anonymous referees for their critical review and suggestions as a result of which the paper has improved significantly.
 The author Goutam Mandal acknowledges UGC, Government of India for providing Senior Research Fellowship [Award Letter No. F.82-1/2018(SA-III)] for Ph.D.
 The authors would like to thank Md.
 Arif Shaikh for helpful discussions.
+The authors are also grateful to Dr. Supriya Pan for helpful discussion on interaction in dark sectors.
+SKB would like to acknowledge Inter-University Centre for Astronomy and Astrophysics (IUCAA), India for providing research facilities.